thiagoa/thiagoa.github.io/_posts/2021-07-30-powerful-emacs-snippets.markdown

 2. Remove the `lib/` prefix, resulting in `job_tracker/job.rb`;
 3. Remove the `.rb` extension, so as to get `job_tracker/job`;
 4. Split the previous string by `/` to get a list of two strings: `['job_tracker', 'job']`;
 5. Camel case the strings with the `map` function: `['JobTracker', 'Job']`.
-One may use a camel case library or an advanced regex for that;
+Use a camel case library or an advanced regex for that;
 6. Transform the first element into the `module JobTracker\n` string;
 7. The second element would become `module Job\n` (with two spaces indentation).
 If dealing with the list's last string (which we are,) a class it is! `class Job\n`;
-8. Close every `class` or `module` declaration with `end` at the right level of indentation.
+8. Close every `class` or `module` declaration with `end`, at the right level of indentation.

 Of course, that algorithm should be generic.